Intellectual-Activities/Roblox-stream-proof-ESP/README.md

 ## Usage

-1. Run the external ESP application.
+1. Run the external application
+2. Select your current executors workspace folder.
-2. Execute the Lua data collector.
+3. Execute the Lua data collector.

 ## Why use this?